Issue

 or other user-defined schemas matching the source database.

-This new flag will help ensure compatibility between new and old logical backups, as well as allow customers to create new databases using extensions in a way that's compatible with their old extension setup.
+This new flag helps ensure compatibility between new and old logical backups, as well as allow customers to create new databases using extensions in a way that's compatible with their old extension setup.

 You can use this functionality for use cases like: